clarkdave/clarkdave.net/content/posts/2013-04-10-managing-ebs-volumes-with-chef.md

       action [:enable, :mount]
     end

 And that's pretty much it.
 The `ebs` providers will save attributes on the node (in `[:aws][:ebs_volume]` and `[:aws][:raid]`) so they remember which volumes are associated with it.
-This means that if the volumes are attached, the next `chef-client` run should reattach them correctly.
+This means that if the volumes are detached, the next `chef-client` run should reattach them correctly.
 It is also possible, using the same providers, to attach existing volumes instead of creating them on demand.

 All you need to do now is adjust your database server configurations to use the `/data` directory, and configure your roles and environments with suitable EBS settings.